Romney, Obama pledge Israel backing, agree Iran strike last resort

 Clearly annoyed, Obama criticized Romney for taking fundraisers on a summer trip to Israel and said that on his own trip as a presidential candidate, he visited the Israeli city of Sderot, a frequent target of missiles launched from the Gaza Strip by the militant group Hamas.

-The result, he said, was his administration's funding support for an Israeli missile defense system called Iron Dome.
+The result, he said, was his administration's funding support for an Israeli missile defence system called Iron Dome.

 Rick "Ozzie" Nelson, an international security expert at the Center for Strategic and International Studies, said the foreign policy debate was "underwhelming" and the candidates kept switching to domestic policies.